 3. Eat enough protein and fat

 Include protein and healthy fats in all of your main meals – these macronutrients take more time to digest so they keep you fuller for longer, which is crucial for curbing cravings and keeping you satiated.
-The flavourful coriander salmon from our Healthy Diet Plan makes a great dinner, rich in protein from salmon and healthy fats from the eggs and legumes.
+The flavourful veg-packed egg muffins from our Healthy Diet Plan makes a great lunch, rich in protein and healthy fats from the eggs and legumes.
 Some research has suggested that a satisfying breakfast may help you to make better food choices later on in the day, so you may find yourself less likely to reach for the biscuit tin.
-You’ll find three delicious, hearty breakfast recipes in our latest plan, including this hearty winter breakfast hash.
+You'll find three delicious, hearty breakfast recipes in our latest plan, including this hearty winter breakfast hash.